Print Version

 What if I’m pregnant?

 Pregnant women can develop severe chickenpox.
-Most adult women already have protective antibodies to chickenpox in their blood.
+Most adult women have already had chickenpox so are protected.
 If you are pregnant, have not had chickenpox and have been around someone with chickenpox or shingles; contact your health care provider right away.
 Your health care provider may want to give you a special type of immune globulin to prevent severe infection.

 If a pregnant woman gets chickenpox during pregnancy, the fetus is at risk for birth defects.